livey/machine-learning-checklist/deep-learning-QA.md

     - covariat shift
     - more smooth loss function
   * why not use moving average in batch normalization
-    - batch differ, will result in large variance when updating the weight
+    * batch differ, will result in large variance when updating the weight
-    - in traditional BN, we backpropagate and count the input feature
+    * in traditional BN, we backpropagate and count the input feature
+    * if use average mean and variance, which is equivalent to apply linear transformation of the input.
+However, in addition to linear transformation, we are still learning the linear transform parameter.
+Since we changing it batch by batch, it makes the learning unstable.
   * batch as a convolutional layer (expedite inference)
   * image -> conv -> BN -> Relu ([ref](https://zhuanlan.zhihu.com/p/94138640))
-  * network slimming (L_1 norm regularizer on scale factor)
+  * network slimming (L_1 norm regularizer on scale factor and applied to feature channel)
-  * usually used as pre-activation
+  * usually used before activation function
+  * with stable gradient, we can use larger learning rate.
  * word2vector

  * CNN